neuropoly/intranet.neuro.polymtl.ca/scholarships.md

 If you decide to apply, please let your supervisor know at an early stage (several weeks in advance).
 Make sure to provide a first version of your application at least **2 weeks** before the deadline, so there is time for iterating on the proposal.
 Please organize your files in the shared Google Drive under the `fellowship/` folder as instructed [here](https://intranet.neuro.polymtl.ca/onboarding/dropbox-google-drive.html#google-drive).
 ```

+Up to date deadlines for scholarship applications are kept on the [Scholarships Calendar](https://calendar.google.com/calendar/u/0/embed?src=fc3d25540a50606a23d9f1ede867b0798e2d5d776346cfba4c9574a0e4e29517@group.calendar.google.com&ctz=America/Toronto).
+Make sure to subscribe to it ("+ Google Calendar") so you can follow and help add deadlines.

 ## Masters (MSc)

 * [NSERC](http://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_fra.asp) \(need to be Canadian or PR\)